msurdeanu/my-workflows-app/README.md

 #### Comments

-From technical point of view, each workflow is defined in JSON format.
+From a technical point of view, each workflow is defined in JSON format.
 If you are familiar with JSON, you probably know that comments are not allowed.
 Since comments are useful sometimes, there is a hack that can be implemented to have this wonderful feature: by using a dedicated field called `_comment.*`.